xavibenjamin/brightlycolored.org/_drafts/grammarly.md

 Hot damn Hulu!
 One of your ads converted me!

-So here I am, writing these words into Grammarly as it wonderfully checks every word.
+So here I am, writing this into Grammarly as it wonderfully checks every word.
 I'm excited.
 I've considered hiring an editor many times for *Brightly Colored* but it, unfortunately, doesn't align with how fast I tend to publish articles at the moment.

 Grammarly helps me just… write.
 I have a bad habit of editing myself as I write, which frequently blocks me from expressing what I actually feel.
 Grammarly does a lot of the editing work for me, so I don't have to.
 My only job is to write in the moment, then edit all those thoughts later.